 The European Parliament is stepping-up its efforts on crucial reforms in the field of digital, telecoms and privacy.
 The European Electronic Communications Code and the e-Privacy Regulation will re-shape Europe’s digital markets for the decade to come.
 In this context, EU40, the network of young MEPs, organised a debate on this timely topic.

-As policymakers craft regulation, we discussed about the priorities of the European citizens when it comes to their digital consumption habits.
-What are they favourite communications channels today?
+As policymakers craft regulation, we discussed the priorities of the European citizens when it comes to their digital consumption habits.
+What are their favourite communications channels today?
 How do they see the use of their personal data?
 What do they value the most when using digital networks?
 Are they the beneficiaries of enough innovative services?
 How can we spur choice and innovation in EU markets?

 We had an insightful discussion with experts, consumer representatives, industry leaders and legislators about the future of digital networks and services in Europe.